 The film came together in sketchbooks and as a series of paintings that I couldn’t help but produce along side production at CalArts.
 I painted one large painting a year which served as a beat board for the film.
 Design was my strongest discipline at CalArts, animation being second, but I struggled in story development, but I pushed on.
 I knew I wasn’t a “broken toy”, just an unstructured one.
 During my masters at the Academy of Art and after finishing English 120 at College of Marin, I realized CalArts was not in vain; I could structure a story, what was missing was how to create a story that resonated with an mass audience.
 The student who hailed from the MidWest at CalArts were the best at story.
 The best of then had an English degree earned before attending the program and others seemed to have knack for what resonated with the audience which the city kids lacked.
 Yes, the divide was that obvious.
 The answer was in template of upbringing that is reflected in Maslowe’s Hierarchy of needs.
 What matters to a suburb kid is different than what matters to a city kid.
 So, since the suburb kid’s family is monied more often that city kids, stories that appeal to their needs wins.
 I didn’t learn this until after left the LA animation industry and moved back to the Bay Area where I rejuvenated myself academically: English 120 taught me about Maslowe’s Appeals and Jib Fowles 15 Appeals of advertising.
 More comprehensive art history classes at Academy expanded my understanding of how the Western imagination works solving the mystery at last!
 It’s amazing how a funny little anthology created by a small group of people living in the Levant structures the way of life and world view for millions and millions of people…

 On an aesthetic and technical level, Dear Jesse was meant to look like a Fredric Back film: color pencil, but with watercolor substituting pastel.
-Thanks to the rise of motion graphics and 2.5D special effects application like After Effects, the paintings themselves can be animated creating a lovely bridge to the film, which can now resume now that Madonna has finally granted access to the rights of her song.
+Thanks to the rise of motion graphics and 2.5D special effects application like After Effects, the paintings themselves are animated creating a lovely bridge to the film, which is complete now that Madonna has finally granted access to the rights of her song.

 Dear Jesse isn’t a failure after all.
 It was just a lovely stew that needed to simmer for 20 years!
-I can’t wait to finish it and presented to Madonna just in time for her retirement.
+It’s finished at last!
+I can now move